Pennsylvania

 Pennsylvania's Data Privacy Framework: An Overview

-Unlike the 20 states that have enacted comprehensive consumer data privacy legislation as of early 2026, Pennsylvania continues to govern data privacy through a collection of individual laws targeting specific areas of concern.
+Unlike the 20-plus states that have enacted comprehensive consumer data privacy legislation, Pennsylvania continues to govern data privacy through a collection of individual laws targeting specific areas of concern.

 The most significant Pennsylvania data privacy statutes include the Breach of Personal Information Notification Act for data breaches, the Wiretapping and Electronic Surveillance Control Act for communications privacy, the Insurance Data Security Act for the insurance sector, and the Unfair Trade Practices and Consumer Protection Law as a general enforcement mechanism.

 This patchwork means that Pennsylvania residents have fewer explicit data rights than residents of states with comprehensive privacy laws.
-However, pending legislation could change that picture significantly.
+However, pending legislation and active federal enforcement are changing that picture.

 Breach of Personal Information Notification Act (BPINA)